 And, a lower price!

-And, at least for this job, Price says he was able to hit a lower price because the amount of square footage per man is higher, and it eliminates steps.
+And, at least for this job, Price says he was able to hit a lower price.
+This is because the amount of square footage per man is higher, and it eliminates steps.
 Nor does he have concerns about its durability.

 “Many systems today employ a penetrating densifying agency that’s supposed to harden and densify the concrete and then you polish from there,” he notes.
 “And, then you put a guard on top as the final finish.
 But this is a complete system that’s impregnated into the surface of the floor and honed and polished as a system.
 There’s no coating that’s going to wear off because you’ve honed and polished the floor.”